ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # Compressed Operation {#compressed-operation}

-Endpoints MAY choose to compress the IP and port information per datagram for a given target using Context IDs.
+Endpoints MAY choose to compress the IP address and port information per datagram for a given target using Context IDs.
 This is accomplished by registering a compressed Context ID using the COMPRESSION_ASSIGN capsule (see
 {{fmt-capsule-assign}}).